 Instant Yeast Doughnuts is my quickest and easiest doughnut recipe.
-It’s based on a recipe that used active dry, but I am in the habit of buying fast rising yeast and re-tooled the recipe a bit to be used with Red Star Platinum.
+It’s based on a recipe that calls for active dry, but I am in the habit of buying fast rising yeast and re-tooled the recipe a bit to be used with Red Star Platinum.
+Update: I now use SAF almost exclusively, but Platinum is still an option if you don’t have SAF yeast.

 Like my other favorite doughnut recipe, this one makes a relatively small batch.
 Using a 3 inch doughnut cutter should give you about 12 doughnuts and some holes.